 Prospecting is meeting potential customers or distributors and telling them about the products you sell.
 You might meet them for coffee or hang out at a social event to get to know them better.
 For example, you might go jogging one day to start that relationship, and then talk about your business when they show an interest.

 When their interest in your business is stronger, you may invite them to an event where other people from your team can make a presentation or give your prospect the chance to try your products.

 The Cold, Hard Numbers

 All of these activities take time.
-It’s rare that you’ll make a sale after just one meeting with your prospect.
-On top of that, you are also attending trainings to learn more about your products and how to build your business.
+You’ll rarely make one sale after just one meeting with your prospect.
+On top of that, you are also attending training sessions to learn more about your products and how to build your business.
 You’re not likely to get rich overnight.

 A study found that “44% of participants dropped out after less than one year working with an MLM.”
 And after five years, “a minimum of 90% of representatives leave.”
 In that time, they will have poured thousands of dollars into their business and gotten very little of it back.

 In comparison, about 50% of small businesses (not MLM) are still in business after five years.
 That’s a difference of 40%!

 A closer look at the numbers for the same study reveals more grim findings.
 In a survey of distributors, they found that “14% made less than $5,000” and “3% made $25,000 or more.”
 That’s a very small percentage of distributors who can make a side income.
 That means very few can expect to replace their day job with their MLM business.

 So if you do decide to join an MLM or network marketing company because you truly believe in their products, expect to invest many hours and years of your life in it before you make a steady flow of pocket change.